-American artist Kelly White will be realizing an exclusive collection of artworks inspired by MOAS activities and by the campaign for Safe and Legal Routes.
+American artist Kelly White realised an exclusive collection of artworks inspired by MOAS activities and by the campaign for Safe and Legal Routes.

 Kelly will be donating the proceeds from the sale of her art pieces to MOAS, to support the missions to assist vulnerable communities in the world and alleviate human suffering.

 Each artwork is inspired by the specific examples of Safe and Legal Routes advocated in MOAS’ campaign and represent a different legal pathway of migration.